skeetio/learngraphql-lessons/1-basics/10-using-a-real-data-source.md

 points: 10
 ```

-## Async / Promises
+## Async / promises

 In the resolve function, earlier we simply return a value.
-Since they are in the memory, we didn't had any issue.
-But now, when we are accessing a real data source, we have to do async operations.
-Then returning a value right away is not possible.
+Since they are in the memory, this doesn't cause a problem.
+But now, when we are accessing a real data source, we have to perform some async operations.
+Here, returning a value right away is not possible.

-That's where [ES2015 promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) is going to help us.
+That's where [ES2015 promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) to help us.
 We can return a promise from the resolve function.
 Then GraphQL knows how to process them in efficient ways.

 ### Accessing MongoDB

-To access MongoDB, we are going to a use a promise enabled mongodb driver called [promised-mongo](https://www.npmjs.com/package/promised-mongo).
+To access MongoDB, we are going to use a promise-enabled MongoDB driver called [promised-mongo](https://www.npmjs.com/package/promised-mongo).
 It's already installed in the repo.

 *****